Lingqu: History

 In 214 BC, Qin Shi Huang, the First Emperor of the Qin dynasty (221–206 BC), ordered the construction of a canal connecting the Xiang and the Li rivers, in order to attack the Baiyue tribes in the south.
 The architect who designed the canal was Shi Lu (史祿).
 It is the oldest contour canal in the world, receiving its water from the Xiang.
-Its length reaches 36.4 km and it was fitted with thirty-seven flash locks by 825 AD and there is a clear description of pound locks in the twelfth century, which were probably installed in the tenth or eleventh century.
-Its design also served water conservation by diverting up to a third of the flow of the Xiang to the Li.
+It was fitted with thirty-seven flash locks by 825 AD.
+There is a clear description of pound locks in the twelfth century, which were probably installed one or two centuries before.
+The canal also aided water conservation by diverting up to a third of the flow of the Xiang to the Li.

 The canal has been placed on the UNESCO World Heritage Sites tentative list.